 Costco sells Organic Aussie Bites for $9.99.
 The Aussie Bites can be found in either the pantry and dry goods area of the store or the snack area, depending on your local warehouse.

 On my most recent trip, I picked up the Aussie bites from the snack area near the Sweet Potato Crackers, and the That’s it Fruit Bars.

 What are Aussie Bites?

 Aussie bites are a mix somewhere between a cookie and a muffin.
-They are mini cupcake sized, and intended to be a healthier version of the Australian biscuit the Aznac.
+They are mini cupcake sized and intended to be a healthier version of the Australian biscuit, the Anzac.

 Who makes Costco Aussie Bites?

-It’s not until you flip the Aussie Bites over will you see another logo of theirs in addition to the logo of El Camino Real Bakery.
-I guess they are working in conjunction on these Aussie Bites, and they are produced by a separate company, Best Express Food.
+It’s not until you flip the Costco Aussie Bites over you will see another logo of theirs in addition to the logo of El Camino Real Bakery.
+I guess they are working in conjunction on these Costco Aussie Bites, and they are produced by a separate company, Best Express Food.